-Marking Veterans Day on your calendar is a little tricky this year.
-Veterans Day falls on Sunday, November 11, but the holiday will be observed on Monday, November 12.
+Veterans Day falls on Monday, November 11 this year.
 Federal holidays typically mean kids have the day off from school, and places like banks and post offices are closed.
-Retailers usually stay open though, and even run special sales, so if you're wondering what Publix's Veterans Day 2018 store hours will look like, don't expect any surprises.
+Retailers usually stay open though, and even run special sales, so if you're wondering what Publix's Veterans Day 2019 store hours will look like, don't expect any surprises.

-Publix stores will have regular hours on Veterans Day, according to a company spokesperson.
+Publix stores will have regular hours on Veterans Day, according to the website.
 They're also actually offering a special discount to veterans and their families.
 Show a military ID at any Publix on Sunday, November 11 and you'll get 10 percent off your grocery bill.
 That's one great way to say thanks to vets.

 The United States is home to about 18.5 million living veterans, according to the Census Bureau's numbers for 2016.
 Those men and women will be honored with parades all over the country, including the massive New York City Veterans Day Parade.
 If you want to check it out but don't live in the area, it'll be streaming live on military.com.